ThreeBond

 2021

-Entry into SUPER GT (500 class) (ARTA), 5th place in the series
+Participated in SUPER GT (300 Class) (Max Racing) and won 5th place in the series

 About the Super Formula engine